TLongP/Face_Detection/README.md

 - [x] create a model and train the model
 - [ ] enhance the model via add dropout, batchnormalization, ...
 - [ ] add a function to create data for training
+- [ ] enhance the model with face recognition

 # Model Summary